payton-ggg/numfight/README.md

 ## 💡 Contribution
 Feel free to fork this project, open issues, or submit pull requests.
 Let's make Math Blitz even better together! 🤝

-## 📄 License
-This project is licensed under the MIT License. 📜